laymonage/slides-student-maintainer/slides.md

 <!--
 There is also Outreachy.
 It's a similar program to GSoC, but it's aimed towards supporting diversity.

+Wagtail has participated in Outreachy a couple times.

+!!!

-Wagtail has participated in Outreachy a few times.
-One of the interns that I mentored and we're really proud of, Albina, made a built-in accessibility checker into Wagtail, which helps content editors in creating more accessible content.
+One of the interns that I mentored and we're really proud of, Albina, made a built-in accessibility checker into Wagtail, which helps content editors create more accessible content.
 It's really amazing to see a new contributor come in and make such a big impact.

 Django itself has not participated in Outreachy so far, but I think it's something that more open source projects should consider.
 -->